 At a conference food expenses are covered, plus any day-to-day costs such as hotel Wifi or taxi fares.
 Keep in mind alcohol is not an allowable expense, no matter how much you might need a drink after a long day on the show floor.

-Our company formation site GoLimited has a useful list of some allowable expenses to give you a more general idea of claimable items.
+See out complete guide to business expenses for a useful list of some allowable expenses to give you a more general idea of claimable items.

 Legally all expense receipts must be kept for six years, and if you’re one of the lucky few selected for an HMRC investigation you must provide invoices, receipts and records for every single claim you’ve made.
 It’s important to remember to get a receipt for absolutely everything (cab rides in particular are often overlooked) and store them somewhere safe.
 Unfortunately, as anyone who has ever bought a rail season ticket will tell you, receipt will fade to nothingness in just a few months, let alone six years!